-To be effective, an HR leader needs to be committed to developing and coaching employees across all departments and specialties.
-When an HR leader can act as a mentor and as a support system, the entire company benefits from increased morale and clearer expectations.
+An HR leader must be committed to developing and coaching employees across all departments and specialties to be effective.
+When an HR leader can act as a mentor and support system, the company benefits from increased morale and more precise expectations.

-To be an advantage to a company, an HR leader needs to be well-versed in both general and industry-specific knowledge regarding labor laws and compensation standards.
-Having a broad knowledge base allows the HR leader to create a fairer workplace and ensure the rights of all the company's employees are respected.
+To be an advantage to a company, an HR leader needs to be well-versed in general and industry-specific knowledge of labour laws and compensation standards.
+A broad knowledge base allows the HR leader to create a fairer workplace and ensure the rights of all the company's employees are respected.

-Great HR leaders show their employees what's expected of them by modeling it firsthand.
-For example, HR leaders who wanted to implement a new protocol could help employees learn the ropes by modeling the protocol themselves.
+Great HR leaders show their employees what they expect by modelling it firsthand.
+For example, HR leaders who wanted to implement a new protocol could help employees learn the ropes by modelling the protocol themselves.
 In addition to inspiring respect, this approach to HR leadership also helps create a cohesive work environment in which company policy is clear and well understood.

 Great HR leaders don't wait for problems to resolve themselves.
-Instead, they go after them proactively, which saves a company time, effort and stress down the road.
+Instead, they go after them proactively, saving a company time, effort and stress down the road.
 For example, a great HR manager would notice that an individual employee is

-causing tension in the workspace and seek to resolve the issue with the employee before complaints from other employees began to surface.
-This would maintain morale in the workspace and head difficult personnel issues off before they had a chance to develop.
+causing tension in the workspace and seek to resolve the issue with the employee before complaints from other employees begin to surface.
+This would maintain morale in the workspace and head complex personnel issues off before they had a chance to develop.

 Today, it's crucial for companies that want to succeed in their market to have a strong HR department.
-When HR leaders possess these five traits, they are better able to serve and improve a company and ensure employees' rights are protected across the board.
+When HR leaders possess these five traits, they can better serve and improve a company and ensure employees' rights are protected across the board.